 Equip your toilet with a dual flush plate (or button) or a flow-regulating handle

 All ‘new-generation’ toilets should have one of the above.
-However, should that not be the case, you can replace your old flushing system with a more efficient one and save between 10,000 and 30,000 litres of water a year.
+Otherwise, replacing your old flushing system with a more efficient one can save between 10,000 and 30,000 litres of water a year.

 Take a shower instead of a bath

 Baths are a wonderful way to relax and let go of the stress accumulated during the day.
-But they also require two to three times the average amount of water consumed by having a regular shower (that is, between 40 and 60 litres).
-So in these times, you might want to opt for the latter.
+But they also use two to three times the average amount of water consumed by having a regular shower (that is, between 40 and 60 litres).
+So in these times, you might want to opt for a shower instead.

 Don’t keep the water running when it’s not necessary